tjmahr/EdPsych964/examples/chap04.md

 ```

+The within-group effect is the fixed effect of IQ on language, _b_ = 2.45.
+The between-group effect is the sum of the parameters, _b_ = 2.45 + 1.31 = 3.76.

+> The contextual effect of mean IQ in the class gives an additional contribution over and above the effect of individual IQ. (p.
+58)

+The _t_ statistic for the contextual effect tests the null hypothesis that the between-group effect equals 0 (and therefore that there is no difference between within-group and between-group coefficients).

 > Classes differ in two ways: they may have different mean IQ values, whichs affects the expected results _Y_ through the term 1.312 * `sch_iqv` [i.e., mean IQ in class _j_]; this is an explained difference between the classes; and they have randomly differing values for <em>U</em><sub>0<em>j</em></sub>, which is an unexplained difference.
 These two ingredients contribute to the class-dependent intercept, given by 41.11 + <em>U</em><sub>0<em>j</em></sub> + 1.312 * `sch_iqv`. (p.
 59)

 ### Within-group centering